traversaal-ai/pdf-parser-table-extraction-fast-api/README.md

+# ⚠️ Important Notice: Output Directory Behavior (Update on July 18, 2025)

+> A previous version of this repo **assumed a fresh or empty output directory**, and would clear it before writing results.
+> If you pointed the `output` path to an existing directory containing data, that data may have been removed.

+✅ This behavior has now been corrected.
+The current version:
+- **Does not delete existing output folders or files**
+- Creates new subfolders safely and preserves existing data

+If you're updating from an older version, please **pull the latest code** and avoid reusing sensitive directories as output targets.

+---

 # Document Table Extractor API (FastAPI)

 This project provides a FastAPI-based API for extracting tables from documents (PDF) using multiple backends (Docling, Llamaparse, Unstructured).
 It supports saving extracted tables as CSV and HTML files in organized output directories.